lkmelberg/cross-course-project-lkmelberg/README.md

 We were tasked with creating a webshop for a company called rainydys who sell rain jackets for men and women.
 Project brief: https://github.com/NoroffFEU/first-year-cross-course-assignment-brief-one

 Goals:
-Create design with accessability and purpose
-Create website with HTML and CSS
+Create design with accessability and purpose following design principles Development with HTML and CSS
 Later added javascript
 Created validation for the contact form
 Created and linked site to a headless API for products